GeekJulia/GeekJulia/README.md

 👋 Hi, I’m Julia (@GeekJulia)
 🚀 Backend Developer | Software Engineer | Creative developer
 I’m passionate about solving real-world problems through technology, building robust backend systems, and exploring how things work behind the scenes.
+I also love building cool stuff like chatbots.

 🔹 Currently working on:
 Developing a website.
 A product launch is coming soon.🌚